View our posts

 Our Pupil Premium strategy is aimed to address the academic gaps and disadvantage these students face.
 Our objectives are to improve teaching and learning in the classroom, address academic gaps, improve academic behaviours such as behaviour, attendance and homework habits.

 Knowledge is Power.
-We make it Stick.
-Our intention is that all pupils, irrespective of their background or the challenges they face, make outstanding progress, achieve incredibly well across the curriculum, and are able to take their next steps.
-To do this, we specify a very ambitious curriculum, based on the best that has been thought and said about each discipline We place great emphasis on our vision: Work Hard, Be Kind, Take Responsibility which enables our students to develop character and confidence to compete academically and to have happy and successful lives.
+We make it stick.
+Our intention is that all pupils, irrespective of their background or the challenges they face, make outstanding progress, achieve incredibly well across the curriculum, and can take their next steps.
+To do this, we specify a very ambitious curriculum, based on the best that has been thought and said about each discipline.
+We place great emphasis on our vision: Work Hard, Be Kind, Take Responsibility which enables our students to develop character and confidence to compete academically and to have happy and successful lives.
 We expect impeccable behaviour and quality of attention from all students.

 Our Pupil Premium strategy outlines a wide variety of actions and priorities that will be implemented to address our objectives.
 We are heavily investing in instructional coaching to holistically improve the impact we have as teachers within the classroom.
 This investment also will ensure equal access to the curriculum for all pupils through an improvement in adaptive teaching.
 We employ a wide variety of interventions and tests used to identify and address academic and social gaps that our students display.
 We also invest a large amount of time and money in key staff and particular systems they manage to ensure our students are acutely safe while being supported mentally, emotionally and pastorally.
 Finally, we prioritise purposeful school opportunities for our students which will have the most leverage and impact in their lives such as revision training, coaching, trips and careers advice to name a few.